Last modified on October 2, 2024, at 23:30 BST (UTC+1)

 In The New Monthly Magazine (1877) Vol. 12, Issue 70, p.
 591: On entering the village from the Ilfracombe end, the first object that catches the eye is the old smelting works, in which we learn many tons of the finest silver had in bygone times been extracted from the ore, which is said to contain the greatest quantity of silver of any mine in the United Kingdom.

 This hotel might have been used by mineworkers but it also seems to have been a quality hostelry.
-Perhaps someone could enlighten us and solve the mystery.
+We found the location of the Valley Hotel building, and it is now two separate properties on Combe Martin High Street.

 Combe Martin Sexton James Norman | Combe Martin Museum | Silver and Strawberries